omste/boss/README.md

 ## Known Issues

 * some high severity npm issues that need a fixing
-* no debounce on changing search term
 * set up (sprint zero style work) of eslint, husky, prettier, module compatibility, npm version took too long
-* no design lib, usually I like to use tailwind
 * unit test coverage is sketchy as
-* no dockerisation (not created many docker containers and didn't want to do it badly)
 * no e2e tests (cypress is my fave for this)

 ## What I would like if this were a real project